julianbrunner/streamvis/Documentation/Readme.txt

 The Open Toolkit Library (OpenTK) is licensed under the terms of the The Open Toolkit Library license.
 See "Legal/OpenTK License.txt" for details.

-Yet Another Robot Platform (YARP) is licensed under the terms of the GNU GPL v2.
-See "Legal/GNU GPL v2.txt" for details.
+Yet Another Robot Platform (YARP) is licensed under the terms of the GNU LGPL v2.1.
+See "Legal/GNU LGPL v2.1.txt" for details.

+Robot Operating System (ROS) is licensed under the terms of the BSD license.
+See "Legal/ROS" for details.

 3. Contact information
 --------------------------------------------------------------------------------
-Julian Brunner	JulianBrunner@gmx.net
+Julian Brunner	JulianBrunner@googlemail.com